aryanrajtrangham/Courses_from_priyanshu/Docker.md

 ### None Network

 - If we want to completely disable the network stack on a container. we can use the none network.
-- This mode will not configure any IP for the container and doesnot have any access to the external network as well as for other containers.
+- This mode will not configure any IP for the container and does not have any access to the external network as well as for other containers.

 ### Overlay Network

 - The overlay network driver creates a distributed network among multiple Docker daemon hosts.
-- Allows container connected toit to communicate securely.
+- Allows container connected to it to communicate securely.
-- For overlay networks, the container can be spreaded across multiple servers
+- For overlay networks, the container can be spread across multiple servers
-- If the container are communicating with each other, it is recommanded to secure communication.
+- If the container are communicating with each other, it is recommended to secure communication.
-- To enable encryption, when we create an overlay netkork, we pass the --opt encrypted flag
+- To enable encryption, when we create an overlay network, we pass the --opt encrypted flag

 ## Container Orchestration